About the trip

 - If you need to apply for a passport or passport card, consult the Dept. of State website for more information.

-- If you are not a US citizen, please ensure you have proper documentation to cross into Canada and return the US.
-Contact the Office of International Programs for assistance.
+- If you are not a US citizen/permanent resident, please ensure you have proper documentation to cross into Canada and return the US.
+Click here for information about Canadian visitor’s visas.
+Contact the Office of International Programs if you need assistance.

 - A record of certain civil or criminal offenses may prevent you from crossing the border.